-Jordan Brand Is Bringing Back the Air Jordan 1 “Royal,” Which Resells for More Than $1,000
+Jordan Brand Is Bringing Back the Air Jordan 1 ‘Royal,’ Which Resells for More Than $1,000

-2017’s Jordan Brand releases are quickly living up to the hype that began brewing in December, as a first look has surfaced at one of the most sought-after shoes in the lineup.
+This year’s Jordan Brand releases are quickly living up to the hype that began brewing in December, as a first look has surfaced at one of the most sought-after shoes in the lineup.

-The Air Jordan 1 High “Royal,” which last released in 2013 and resells for as much as $1,500 at consignment store Stadium Goods, will be returning this year.
-The sneaker features its original high-top cut, “Nike Air” branding, and the same black-and-royal-blue color scheme that made the original 1985 version so iconic.
+The Air Jordan 1 High “Royal,” which last released in 2013 and resells for as much as $1,500 at consignment store Stadium Goods, will be returning in 2017.
+The sneaker features its original high-top cut, “Nike Air” branding and the same black-and-royal-blue color scheme that made the original 1985 version so iconic.

 The return of the Air Jordan 1 “Royal” follows a strong push for the heritage model in 2016.
 In August, Jordan Brand brought back the infamous black-and-red “Banned” colorway to much enthusiasm, and it followed up the retro release with an extremely limited-edition satin version in October — the latter of which resells for as high as $2,250 at Stadium Goods.

-The Air Jordan 1 “Royal” made its debut in 1985 and saw its first retro release in 2001.
-That was followed by a second retro in 2013, while a low-top variation released in 2015.
-This latest retro expected to launch sometime during spring 2017.
+The Air Jordan 1 “Royal” saw its first retro release in 2001.
+The second followed in 2013, while a low-top variation arrived in 2015.
+This latest retro is expected to launch sometime during the spring.

 Want more?